Roadmap

 Basic AI gateway: models, tools, desktop

 The very first building block of the entire platform.
 We stood up the core that can accept requests, select a model, calculate cost, and return a response to the client.
-Without this, nothing else would have existed.
+Without this, none of the rest would exist.

 • Connected models from OpenAI, Anthropic, and DeepSeek with automatic selection based on the task.